 Vitellius

-Abnormally tall and fat, with hanging flesh and a face flushed from alcohol, Vitellius’ description is eerily evocative of anyone emerging from 2020’s Coronavirus quarantine.
+Abnormally tall and fat, with hanging flesh and a face flushed from alcohol, Vitellius’ description is eerily evocative of anyone emerging from the Covid-19 lockdowns of Spring 2020.

-And you would be right; at least insofar as our sources go.
+And you would be right insofar as our sources claim.

 It was during his youth that Vitellius earned his sexual notoriety.
 He spent part of his childhood on Capri with his “friend” and former emperor, Tiberius.
 I say “friend” in inverted commas because during his time with Tiberius, and for reasons we really don’t need to go into, Vitellius came to acquire the nickname “tight-bum”.
-In fact, Suetonius tells he used his asset (for want of a better word) to great effect, and that the emperor’s access to it secured his father’s political promotion.
+In fact, Suetonius tells us that he used his “asset” to great effect, and that the emperor’s access to it secured his father’s political promotion.

 After Tiberius’s death, he endeared himself to the emperor Caligula who repaid the favour by driving his chariot into Vitellius and crippling him for life.